BuilderIO/builder/packages/sdks/output/vue/README.md

 This Package uses fetch.
 See [these docs](https://github.com/BuilderIO/this-package-uses-fetch/blob/main/README.md) for more information.

+## Non-Node.js Runtimes (Edge, Serverless)

+If planning to deploy your app to a non-Node.js runtime (like Edge or Serverless functions), make sure to read the [Non-Node.js Runtimes](../../README.md#non-nodejs-runtimes-edge-serverless) section of the main README.

 ## Version Support

 This SDK supports Vue >2.7, Vue 3+, Nuxt 2 & Nuxt 3.